qgis/qwc2-demo-app/README.md

 ------------

 Translations are stored in the `data.<locale>` files stored under `translations`.
 These are plain text files in JSON format.
+Translations available to the application need to be listed under `supportedLocales` in `js/appConfig.js`.

 When running `yarn start` (or manually `yarn run tsupdate`), translations from the common QWC2 components, located in `qwc2/translations`, are automatically